 - Various eye infections.

-Occasionally, blood in the eye can also be a warning sign for diabetes, hypertension, bleeding or blood disorders, leukemia, and sickle cell disease.
+Blood in the Eye can be a warning sign for diabetes, hypertension, bleeding or blood disorders, leukemia, and sickle cell disease.

-It is important that your optometrist or ophthalmologist examine the bleeding to identify a cause and rule out other possible health disorders.
+Your optometrist or ophthalmologist must examine the bleeding to identify a cause and rule out other possible health disorders.

-Blood in the eyes is sometimes caused by an injury.
-Hurting your eye could be as simple as hitting yourself with a mascara wand or accidentally wiping your eye with a sharp nail.
+An injury sometimes causes Blood in the eyes.
+Hurting your Eye could be as simple as hitting yourself with a mascara wand or accidentally wiping your Eye with a sharp nail.

 Treatments for Blood in the Eye

-Try to stay calm if you suddenly notice blood inside your eye.
-The blood visible in your eye due to a subconjunctival hemorrhage will be slowly reabsorbed by your body.
+Try to stay calm if you suddenly notice Blood inside your Eye.
+Your body will slowly reabsorb the Blood visible in your Eye due to a subconjunctival hemorrhage.
 Most cases resolve within approximately seven days without treatment.

-However, a large subconjunctival hemorrhage may take up to two or three weeks to disappear.
-The redness may turn orange, then pink and then white again.
-Your eye will not be stained by blood.
+However, a sizeable subconjunctival hemorrhage may disappear after two or three weeks.
+The redness may turn orange, then pink, and then white again.
+Your Eye will not be stained by Blood.
 Artificial tears can be applied to diminish any scratching sensation.

-The treatment of blood in the eye will vary from patient to patient, depending on the cause of the redness, sometimes, the blood will disappear on its own, but it is best to make an appointment with your eye doctor to rule out any infection.
+The Blood in the eye treatment will vary from patient to patient, depending on the cause of the redness, sometimes, the Blood will disappear on its own, but it is best to make an appointment with your eye doctor to rule out any infection.

 Seek Medical Care

-An eye injected with blood may appear with only a few visible red blood vessels or may be completely red.
-There are many reasons why your eye may appear injected in blood, but in most cases, it is red for some reason.
+An eye injected with Blood may appear with only a few visible red blood vessels or maybe wholly read.
+There are many reasons why your Eye may occur injected in Blood, but it is red for some reason in most cases.

-It is best not to miss an eye injected with blood; His eye and body try to tell him something important.
-If you develop eyes injected with blood, it is a good idea for your eye doctor to determine the cause, even if it is harmless, as in many cases.
+It is best not to miss an eye injected with Blood; His Eye and body try to tell him something important.
+If you develop eyes injected with Blood, it is suitable for your eye doctor to determine the cause, even if it is harmless, as in many cases.

 What you should know about Blood in the Eye

-If you are worried about bleeding in your eye, schedule an eye exam.
-Your optometrist will complete a careful medical history to rule out possible causes of the hemorrhage.
-Your eyes will be examined to make sure that the eye is intact and that no other injuries have occurred in other eye structures.
+If you are worried about bleeding in your Eye, schedule an eye exam.
+Your optometrist will complete a careful medical history to rule out possible causes of the bleeding.
+Your eyes will be examined to ensure that the Eye is intact and that no other injuries have occurred in other eye structures.

-Many people come to their doctor’s office with a subconjunctival hemorrhage without memory of trauma, circumstance or systemic medical problem.
-In many cases, broken blood vessels are caused by a blow to the eye with one hand in the middle of the night during sleep.
+Many people come to their doctor’s office with a subconjunctival hemorrhage without memory of trauma, circumstance, or systemic medical problem.
+In many cases, broken blood vessels are caused by a blow to the Eye with one hand during sleep in the middle of the night.